Democratic U.S. senator opposes Biden budget pick Tanden, imperiling confirmation

 His statement drew immediate condemnation, with some critics noting that the moderate Democrat - who represents the strongly Republican state of West Virginia - had backed some of Trump’s controversial nominees, including Richard Grenell to be ambassador to Germany.

-Grenell had faced opposition because of his history of making statements insulting to women politicians on the Internet and during cable television appearances.
+Democrats had questioned Grenell’s appointment because of his past statements insulting to women politicians on the internet and during cable television appearances.

 If every Senate Democrat had supported Tanden, she could have been confirmed without Republican votes since Democrats control 50 seats in the chamber and Vice President Kamala Harris can break a tie.

-However, Manchin’s opposition means Tanden must be supported by a least one Republican to be confirmed.
+However, Manchin’s opposition means Tanden must be supported by a least one Republican.

 Questioned at her confirmation hearings about her tweets, Tanden apologized and said she regretted their tone.